havenstadrp/documentatie/docs/guide/character/emotes.md

 ## Introduction

-{% hint style="warning" %}
+!!! warning
     This resource is a work in progress and will be our replacement for dpemotes